university-of-southern-maine-physics/labjack-controller/paper.md

 for the purposes of reacting to realtime data, most notably with a torsion pendulum with dynamic electromagnetic damping.

-In order to use this software, the user may choose to coonect the LabJack with an ethernet or a USB cable.
-This package has not been developed with the option of using the T7-Pro's wireless capability. `labjack-controller` has been tested and found to work on MacOS 10.14 and Ubuntu 18.10.
+In order to use this software, the user may choose to connect the LabJack with an ethernet or USB cable (on the T7-Pro, one can use the wireless capability).

 # Acknowledgements